The Devil Wears Prada (band): Zombie EP and Dead Throne (2010–2013)

 By January 2011, Hranica revealed in an interview with Tim Karan what the band's ideas and plans for their fourth full-length studio album would be.
 His comments were placed within comparison to their latest release (the Zombie EP and described that the record is "a more heavy-focused sound from us.
 We think it would be smart to push that beefy, heavy songwriting [from Zombie] into the new full-length...but with a strong blend of what we usually do with melody."
 The album was confirmed to not be a concept album — like their previous work on the Zombie EP — but would have an overall theme, focused on anti-idolatry, which, according to Hranica, "has been weighing on me lately."
-On June 13, Alternative Press began streaming a track titled "Born to Lose", debuting off the upcoming album, and during the same month, the band signed with Roadrunner Records.
-Hranica offered his opinion of the new material, stating that it will contain "the heavy aspects of the Zombie EP, meshed with the melody of the full-lengths.
-‘Born to Lose’ captures some of those elements and serves as a comprehensive preview to the album."
-He ended his comments with, "By all means I'd call it our most emotional, well-written album to date."

 The album's name was revealed to be Dead Throne, and was released on September 13, 2011, through Ferret Music.
 It has since become a critical and commercial success, where it peaked at number 10 on the Billboard 200, selling 32,420 copies within its first week.
 Dead Throne also topped the Christian and Independent album charts, as well as peaking at number 3 on the Rock and Hard Rock album charts.